nmchong/cengage_solver/README.md

 ## 2. Add Assignments

 Find the Brightspace links for the assignments you want to complete and add them to the `assignments.txt` file (one URL per line).
 You can use `#` to comment out lines.
+The assignment links should be either links to "Listening Practice Activities" or "Chapter Quizzes".

 Example `assignments.txt`:
 ```text